FabricExile/kludge/doc/tutorial-more-cxx-types.md

 # Tutorial: More About Using C++ Types

-In the last tutorial we had to explicitly convery a KL array of integers into an STL vector in order to call a C++ function to reverse the elements of the vector.
+In the last tutorial we had to explicitly convert a KL array of integers into an STL vector in order to call a C++ function to reverse the elements of the vector.

 An obvious question is, why doesn't Kludge just automatically convert the vector?
 The answer lies in a key design aspect of Kludge: **Kludge will try to make the extension as easy to use as possible, but not at the cost of significant performance loss**.